faisalazam/Problems/SYSTEM_DESIGN.md

 value), so that the DB is not hit next time as the key would've been found in the cache.
 Set a short TTL (Time to Live) for keys with null value.

-Another solution would be to use use Bloom filter.
+Another solution would be to use Bloom filter.
 A Bloom filter is a data structure that can rapidly tell us whether an element is present in a set or not.
 If the key exists, the request first goes to the cache and then queries the database if needed.
 If the key doesn't exist in the data set, it means the key doesn’t exist in the cache/database.
 In this case, the query will not hit the cache or database layer.